 The 10 Best Shea Butters

 This wiki has been updated 34 times since it was first published in April of 2016.
 Shea butter has been a popular beauty standby for ages, and it's easy to see why.
 This soothing nut extract can bring relief to sufferers of eczema and psoriasis, reduce the appearance of stretch marks, treat minor burns, sooth acne-prone skin, and soften wrinkles.
 If you experience any of these, or if you simply have dry skin, you'll want to give one of the options on our list a try.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes